HalfDragonLucy/Discord-Cache-Cleaner/README.md

 * Run the DiscordCacheCleaner.exe
 * Select "Set Directory" and input your cache folder.
-* Click on Save and Voila!
+* Click on Run and Voila!